KsBenAtaGG/ZipBombMaker/README.md

 # Zip Bomb Maker

 # Notice:
-maker.py running in Kali Linux
+maker.py running in Kali Linux, Parrot

 The responsibility for the misuse of this tool belongs entirely to the user!